If you’re looking for the best practices for iOS push notifications, you’ve come to the right place.

 You can boost your opt-in rates by sending a customized in-app message to ask for permission before triggering the generic system prompt.
 If you ask users for push permissions at a personalized time rather than as soon as they open the app, they’re more likely to trust you.

 At Leanplum, we call this feature Push Pre-Permissions.
-One app that worked with us improved its opt-in rate by 182 percent after implementing Push Pre-Permissions, so it’s clear that mobile teams can successfully encourage users to opt in.
+This is another best practice for push notifications that we strongly recommend.
+One app that worked with us improved its opt-in rate by 182 percent after implementing Push Pre-Permissions, so it’s clear that mobile teams can successfully encourage users to opt-in.

 When Is the Best Time to Collect Push Notifications Permissions in an iOS App?